unknownue/gitnote/notes/rust/concept-of-lib-in-rust.md

 modified: '2020-01-16T06:22:07.695Z'
 ---

-# Rust 中的 bin, lib, rlib, a, so 概念介绍
+# Concept of bin, lib, rlib, a and so in Rust

 From https://rust.cc/article?id=98b96e69-7a5f-4bba-a38e-35bdd7a0a7dd